langfob/tzar/README.md

     -   This is a tzar requirement and not specific to tzar emulation.
     -   **When running emulation** rather than normal tzar, make sure that the **project.yaml file is only doing a single run** rather than using tzar's ability to generate lots of runs (e.g., with a repetitions section).
         -   If you were to generate multiple runs, there would be ambiguity because there would be more than one place to look for the parameters.R file that tzar generates.
+-   After all of that setup is done, each time you want to do a run of your application code under tzar or tzar emulation:
+    -   Call runtip() at the R command prompt if you're running as part of developing a package
+    -   Call runtop() at the R command prompt if you're running normal R code that is outside of developing a package.

 ------------------------------------------------------------------------